ansys/pyhps/doc/source/examples/ex_python_uv.rst

 3. Use pre-generated virtual environments, see
    `here <https://docs.astral.sh/uv/reference/cli/#uv-venv>`__

-In order to disable network access, one can either set the ``UV_OFFLINE`` environment variable, or use the ``--offline`` flag with many uv commands.
+In order to turn off network access, one can either set the ``UV_OFFLINE`` environment variable, or use the ``--offline`` flag with many uv commands.